QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Legged Egocan

 \subsubsection{Primitive Shape Pose}

-The six-dimensional pose of each primitive shape can be set according to desired scene attributes.
-For instance, scenes can be set to feature clusters of primitive shapes localized within a particular region of the scene, the primitives can be scattered all throughout the scene, or the poses can be overwritten to accept manually defined entries if the user wants to create more contrived scenes that include structures such as staircases or stepping stones.
-The $z$-dimension of all shapes is restricted so that all shapes are placed on support surfaces, and the orientations of Cuboids, Ramps, and Cylinders are restricted to ensure that the face labeled as steppable remains as the top face in the scene.
+The six-dimensional pose of each primitive shape in the scene frame, $\mathbf{q}_{\rm scene} \in \mathbb{R}^6$, can be set according to desired scene attributes.
+For instance, scenes can be set to feature clusters of primitive shapes localized within a particular region of the scene, the primitives can be scattered throughout the scene, or the poses can be overwritten to accept manually defined entries if the user wants to create more contrived scenes with staircases or stepping stones.
+The $z$-dimension of all shapes, $z_{\rm scene}$, is restricted so that they are placed on support surfaces outside of Pipes and Tubes, which are allowed to be suspended in air.
+The orientations of Cuboids, Ramps, and Cylinders are restricted to ensure that the face labeled as steppable is the top face in the scene.